Updated: June 4, 2010

-My neighbor was right, it worked pretty well when it was running.
-The only problem is that it didn’t stay running very long.
+My neighbor was right on both accounts.
+It worked pretty well on black flies and mosquitoes … when it was running.
+The only problem is that it didn’t stay running for very long.

 Mosquito Magnet performance

 When it comes to black flies, the Mosquito Magnet is never able to completely eliminate them.
 There are too many.
 But it kills thousands and thousands.

 During the worst black fly seasons, when there’s plenty of water around, the mosquito catcher bag fills in a few days.

 I suspect that in some years, the Mosquito Magnet will end the black fly season a few days early.
 It does capture millions of these flies.
 But the population is so large that this is inconsequential.

 The saving grace is that black fly season only lasts for about a month.
 (By now you’re probably asking yourself why do I live where I do.)